plerup/espsoftwareserial/README.md

 following command line instructions to use, if one wishes to manually update EspSoftwareSerial to a newer release than pulled in via the ESP8266 Arduino BSP:

-To update esp8266/arduino EspSoftwareSerial submodule to lastest master:
+To update esp8266/arduino EspSoftwareSerial submodule to latest main:

 Clean it (optional):
 ```shell